Vishnu Mudra (Nasika Mudra) in Yoga - Meaning, Steps, and Benefits

 Safety and Precautions

-There are no detailed yoga practices that would suggest any benefits of Vishnu Mudra.
-Similarly, there are no ill effects or precautions because it is a simple configuration of the fingers.
+There are no detailed yoga practices that would suggest any contraindications of Vishnu Mudra.
+Similarly, there are no ill effects as it is a simple configuration of the fingers.
 At the very worst, you may experience cramping or discomfort due to the awkward arrangement.

 When should you use this yogic hand gesture?